TCA166/mcSavefileParsers/README.md

 ## modelGenerator

 This program generates a waveform(.obj) 3d model file from an nbt file containing data about a specific chunk.
 Ideally this nbt file will be extracted using one of the tools above.
+It's very customizable to the point where you can render the model using different texture packs and models.

 ```Bash
 modelGenerator <path to nbt file> <args>